 - characteristic clinical features, including shortness of breath, cough, and dyspnea on exertion over a prolonged period

 - histologic findings of interstitial lung disease or a giant cell interstitial pneumonia pattern (a large number of giant cells filling airspaces), with thickening of the interstitium and alveolar walls by mononuclear cells

 - histopathologic finding of metallic content in lung tissue

-An exposure history of hard metal are essential in image interpretation.
-Described features are non specific on their own and a dependent on the the stage These include 5:
+An exposure history of hard metal is essential in image interpretation.
+Described features are non-specific on their own and a dependent on the stage.
+These include 5: